Navigation

 The episode is a tour de force aimed at Trump and Paramount.
 Jesus whispers to the South Park residents that he's been forced into their school because it was part of a lawsuit and an agreement with Paramount.
 "The guy can do whatever he wants now that someone backed down," Jesus says through clenched teeth.
 "You guys saw what happened to CBS?
 Yeah, well, guess who owns CBS?
 Paramount!
 You really wanna end up like Colbert?"

-The White House released a statement Thursday criticizing the episode.
-“This show hasn’t been relevant for over 20 years and is hanging on by a thread with uninspired ideas in a desperate attempt for attention,” White House spokesperson Taylor Rogers said in the statement.
+The White House released a statement the day after the premiere criticizing the episode.
+“This show hasn’t been relevant for over twenty years and is hanging on by a thread with uninspired ideas in a desperate attempt for attention,” White House spokesperson Taylor Rogers said in the statement.
 “President Trump has delivered on more promises in just six months than any other president in our country’s history – and no fourth-rate show can derail President Trump’s hot streak.”

 click to enlarge